 The original recipe I adapted from BHG.com called for a white chocolate fudge with cranberries and pistachios.
 For this recipe, I’ve swapped the white chocolate for dark chocolate.
 I also swapped out the pistachios for thinly sliced almonds.

 One of the best parts of this recipe is the orange zest.
 When it’s added into the chocolate, it really elevates the flavor.
 I first tried this technique when I made my White Chocolate Orange Cranberry Bark.
 I loved the results then, so I knew this fudge would be just as good.

 My one tip for making a fudge like this is to use a small pan, such as an 8-inch square pan.
 I always line them with parchment paper or tin foil so that I can easily remove it.
 It makes it much easier to slice!

 The best part about this fudge is that it is totally customizable.
 Don’t like almonds?
 Don’t worry about it.
 Add your favorite fillings!
 For the original recipe, please visit BHG.com.
-To hear more about my adaptions, head over to Delish Dish.

 Keep up with all the happenings.
 Follow Beyond Frosting: